ggiuffre/machine-lambda/README.md

 ## Usage

+The file `example.hs` shows how to use this software.

 The `DeepNN` module exports data structures and functions to create, train, and use deep feed-forward neural networks:

 * `Network` and `Layer` are types that represent respectively a deep neural network and a single layer;